Formula [Math]

 (((Q1+Q2+Q3)>=35)?
 100 : 0)

-There might be scenarios where you would want the output of a calculation to depend on 2 values for example if (Q1) is 1 and the second answer (Q2) is 2; then we use in If statement with AND as shown here:
+There might be scenarios where you would want the output of a calculation to depend on 2 values, for example if (Q1) is 1 and the second answer (Q2) is 2; then we use the If statement with AND as shown here:

 (((Q1==1)and(Q2==2))?(5xQ1):(3xQ1))